Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Setup and Deployment

-1. Fork this repository.
-Forking is necessary if you want to setup git integration with Azure Data Factory.
+1. Import this repository into a new Github repo.
+Importing is necessary if you want to setup git integration with Azure Data Factory.
 2. **Deploy Azure resources.**
-    1. Clone the forked repository and `cd` into the root of the repo
+    1. Clone the imported repository locally and `cd` into the root of the repo
     2. Run `./deploy.sh`.
         - You can customize the solution by setting the following environment variables:
           - DEPLOYMENT_ID - string appended to all resource names.
 Default: random five character string.